hoprnet/hopr-status-board/README.md

 You an also pass it as url params.

-- **nodeHost**: Use `gp url 13301` to get a node endpoint and then remove the port number in the url  e.g. https://hoprnet-hoprstatusboard-9s40xydfvct.ws-us46.gitpod.io
+- **nodeHost**: Use `gp url` to get it. e.g. https://hoprnet-hoprstatusboard-9s40xydfvct.ws-us46.gitpod.io
 - **securityToken**: Use `^^LOCAL-testing-123^^` as a development API Token.